KeiranY/splunk-releases/readme.md

 ### Usage

-Run the CLI tool *once* using: `npx -p github:KeiranY/splunk-releases sr-cli`
+Run the CLI tool *once* using: `npx -p github:KeiranY/splunk-releases sr-api`

-Install the CLI tool with: `npm i -g github:KeiranY/splunk-releases` and run with `sr-cli`.
+Install the CLI tool with: `npm i -g github:KeiranY/splunk-releases` and run with `sr-api`.

 ### Environmant Variables